 Counselling in Newton Aycliffe

-Are you tired of thoughts about food or body image ruling your life?
-Perhaps you've tried to change before, to eat more "normally" or feel comfortable in your body, but nothing seems to last for long.
-Whether you're struggling with bingeing, restriction, purging or constantly thinking about food and your body, I can help you to understand what's happening and move forward.
+Are thoughts about food or your body ruling your life?
+You've probably tried to change before, to eat less, eat more "normally" or promise yourself tomorrow will be different, but nothing seems to last for long.

-Are you tired of thoughts about food or body image ruling your life?
-Perhaps you've tried to change before, to eat more "normally" or feel comfortable in your body, but nothing seems to last for long.
-Whether you're struggling with bingeing, restriction, purging or constantly thinking about food and your body, I can help you to understand what's happening and move forward.
+Are thoughts about food or your body ruling your life?
+You've probably tried to change before, to eat less, eat more "normally" or promise yourself tomorrow will be different, but nothing seems to last for long.

 Hi my name is Alison I am a qualified psychotherapeutic counsellor, who uses an integrative, person centred approach to counselling.
 I adopt this approach to provide an unique opportunity to help you to explore those feelings of being overwhelmed. especially after a bereavement or loss.
 We can explore ways to help you to identify your issues and unravel your thoughts and feelings which in turn can help you to alter your behaviour and regulate your emotions.
 This will empower you to strive forwards in your life and improve your well being.